Description

 Statue of Dorje Sempa, Symbol of Purification | Himalayan Buddhist Sculpture

-This handcrafted statue of Dorje Sempa, also known as Vajrasattva, stands at 23.6”/60 cm in height and 13.4”/34 cm at the base, with a weight of 15.04 kg.
-Made from a bronze body and adorned with 24K gold gilding along with gold and acrylic paintings, it reflects the masterful work of skilled Nepali artisans.
+This handcrafted statue of Dorje Sempa, also known as Vajrasattva, stands at 23.6”/60 cm in height and 13.4”/34 cm at the base, weighing 15.04 kg.
+Made from a bronze body.
 Its refined craftsmanship makes it a meaningful piece for altars, meditation rooms, or as a distinguished addition to private collections.

 Dorje Sempa is depicted in a serene meditative pose, symbolizing his power to purify negative karma and obscurations.
-His right hand holds a vajra close to his heart, representing unshakable compassion and skillful means, while his left hand rests upon a lotus that cradles a bell, the symbol of wisdom.
-He wears a five-pointed crown representing the Five Dhyani Buddhas, and his lotus base signifies purity rising above the cycle of samsara.
+His right hand holds a vajra, representing unshakable compassion and skillful means.
 The presence of the utpala flower beside him enhances the imagery of awakening and spiritual growth.
 The intricate details, from the ornate adornments to the lotus throne, showcase the devotion and mastery of Himalayan craftsmen.

 Size: 23.6”/60cm (Height) x 13.4”/34cm (Base)